Janethjepkogei/comp120-spring2016-team2-api/README.md

 Tests can be found in the features folder of this repository.
 Run with `cucumber features`.

+##API Design choices
+We built our API using sinatra.
+We chose Sinatra because of it is very lightweight compared to Rails and therefore easier to manage for a simple CRUD application like DIRT.
+We built an API at the beginning of our project because it allows for complete separation of concerns between the frontend and the backend.
+This separation means creating new interfaces (ie. mobile web, iOS/Android app, etc) doesn't require any adjustments to be made on the server side.
+We also planned to create a refresh-free version of our interface in the future, and this is very easy to implement when using an API.

 ### Why Cucumber?
 In order to test for as many scenarios as possible, it is important that our tests are easy to understand and are clearly defined.
 Cucumber allows